 Today is only Day 8 of that evil man’s reign in the US and I already feel immense despair.
 I do not watch the TV news or even look at video of the news on the computer.
 I get all my information from Facebook and Tumblr feeds, reading the articles posted there.
 I am not supposed to listen to the news… my psychiatrist and therapist have both forbidden it because of how it affects me.

 As the day wore on, I felt more and more despondent, falling to a very low place about 10pm.
-I talked to my Muslim lover, each of us sharing our own sadnesses… and then feelings of hope at how things were playing out around the world as the hours passed.
+I talked to friends as we shared our own sadnesses… and then feelings of hope at how things were playing out around the world as the hours passed.

 I’ve had some really horrid thoughts about that man in charge of our country today.
 I am not a violent person, do not visualize mean things happening to anyone, but out of nowhere, really ghastly thoughts manifested all day long.
 I tried not to judge my random thoughts, but just allowed them to come and go without holding onto them too desperately.
 (A Mindfulness skill.)